 - ¼ cup finely grated cheese I used cheddar

 - In a medium bowl add the flour, baking powder, baking soda, salt, and herbs.
 Whisk to mix well.
 Using a cheese grater, grate the cold butter into the dry ingredients.
-Use a pastry blender to cut the butter into the flour mixture.
-Pour in the milk and cheese and stir only until dough holds together.
+Use a pastry blender to cut the butter into the flour mixture until it is in small pieces.
+Pour in the milk and cheese and stir only until the soft dough holds together.

 - Transfer the dough to a lightly floured surface and flatten into a thick circle about 6 inches in diameter.
 Cut the dough into triangles or cut with biscuit cutter.

 - Place the cut dough in a small cast iron skillet or other baking pan.
 They will rise and spread out, so if you want them softer, place them about ½ inch apart.
 If you like them crispy place them farther apart.
 I cut mine into six triangles then put five in the skillet and the extra on a small baking dish.
 It's the perfect treat for the cook or taste-tester in the house.

 - Preheat oven to 425 degrees.

 - While the oven is heating allow the scones to rest in the freezer for up to 30 minutes.
 This helps them rise better but is optional.
 I did it with good results so I recommend it.